TIMEEVENT DESCRIPTIONLOCATION

 3,500,000,000 YBN

-39) Oldest fossil of an organism.
+287) Oldest fossils of an organism.

-Two and a half billion years will pass before the first animal evolves.
+2.8 billion years will pass before the first animal evolves.

-Warrawoona, northwestern Western Australia
+Warrawoona, northwestern Western Australia and Onverwacht Group, Barberton

 3,260,000,000 YBN

-71) Budding evolves in prokayotes.
+71) Budding evolves in prokaryotes.

 3,200,000,000 YBN